Centrelink Name Change

 Centrelink: Changing names in person

 Present either updated government issued photo ID or take your original proof of name change document from Births, Deaths and Marriages in person to any Services Australia location.
 Services Australia incorporates Medicare so you can update both records at the same time.

 Centrelink: Change names online & by phone

 Log into your Centrelink account through either the Centrelink Express Plus app or through myGov.
 Us the 'document upload' feature to provide your certificate from Births, Deaths and Marriages as proof of your name change.
-Wait at least an hour for the uplaod to be visible to Centrelink staff.
+Wait at least an hour for the upload to be visible to Centrelink staff.
 Next, call the Centrelink line responsible for your payment (eg: parenting payment, Austudy, disability pension).
-Explain you have uploaded your certificate and wait while this is checked and your details are updated on the spot.
+Explain you have uploaded your certificate and wait while this is checked.
+Your details will be updated on the spot.